 The National Center for State Courts (NCSC) is supporting court policymakers in Missouri, New Jersey, Tennessee and the Superior Court in Maricopa County, Arizona as they identify effective procedures for creating and maintaining master jury lists.
 With guidance from an advisory committee comprised of representatives from the Conference of Chief Justices/Conference of State Court Administrators Court Management Committee and the participating jurisdictions, the NCSC will assess the inclusiveness, representativeness, and record accuracy of current and potential juror source lists; the impact of matching criteria used to identify and remove duplicate records; and the impact of US Postal service National Change of Address (NCOA) updates and other techniques to maintain the accuracy of master jury list records.
 Based on research findings from the project, the NCSC will develop and publish updated best practice guidelines applicable for all state courts.

 The District of Columbia Courts is conducting an in-depth review of the Courts’ high-volume landlord and tenant, debt collection and mortgage foreclosure calendars.
 The National Center for State Courts will conduct an independent assessment of these calendars, seeking input from internal and external stakeholders.
-The goals of the project are to enhance access and fairness, enhance efficiency, and to eliminate any practices which may contribute to racial inequity.
+The goals of the project are to enhance access and fairness, and enhance efficiency.
 The NCSC will review existing rules, business practices and services available to litigants on these calendars and conduct surveys and focus groups of litigants, members of the public, bar members, institutional partners and other external stakeholders, as well as judges and court staff, to gather information.
-The study will include a demographic analysis using litigant addresses and Census block-level data to develop a profile of the litigants who have cases on these calendars.